xwojziarnik/100daysofcode/Day039-040-041/bookstore.md

 Day040: Today I've hidden the app passwords, created a base template in main directory, dashboard template in Users app and first dashboard func.
 Everything is working well.

+Day041: Still doing users app.
+Created login form, logout redirect, got one issue when I want to change my password -> than Django includes admin panel - I don't know why, but I have to solve it.